clips/toposcope/README.md

 ```topic_term_matrix.csv``` matrix containing the weights of all tokens with respect to the topics

 ```visualizations``` folder containing html visualizations of the topic modeling results

+### User Guidelines
+#### Algorithm selection
+The user has the option to choose between two types of topic modeling architectures: neural (Top2Vec/BERTopic) and classical (LDA/NMF).
+Generally, it is recommended to use the neural algorithms, as they tend to produce better results.
+Since Top2Vec is the fastest of the two neural architectures, it is presented as the default option.

+#### Preprocessing
+When using the classical machine learning algorithms (NMF/LDA), it is recommended to apply all preprocessing steps provided in the pipeline (tokenization, lemmatization, lowercasing, and removing stopwords and punctuation).
+For the neural models, it is not required, since they rely on more sophisticated methods, but experimenting with different preprocessing steps could still result in improvements.

+#### Model parameter tuning and evaluation of the results
+Which model and hyperparameters are optimal depends on the data that is used.
+Therefore, optimization experiments are necessary to find the best performing model.
+To evaluate the results of the topic modeling algorithm, it is important to investigate both the quantitative results - the diversity and coherence scores - but also the qualitative results by looking at the individual topic predictions, visualizations, and the most important keywords per topic.